Updated to: 03 September 2019Download as PDF

 The sectoral ministries delegate their functions of relative small local and regional EIAs to their Regional Directorates.

 The proponent pays a fee.
 The procedure for payment is in agreement with the regulation for administrative procedures (TUPA).
-The payment is canceled at the National Bank.
+The payment is done at the National Bank.

 Screeing is a required step.

 The proponent sends a request for environmental certification to the competent authority.
 The competent environmental authority reviews the request of the proponent.
 The first step is to apply the inclusive list of annex II of the SEIA Law.
 If the project, work or activity is mentioned in the inclusive list the proponent has to prepare a preliminary assessment.
 The competent authority reviews documentation and makes a classification decision.